Richard Cain: Double deal and disgrace

-Taking a leave of absence from the CPD in 1960, Cain was assigned as an investigator for Assistant U.S. Attorney Richard Ogilvie in his investigation of Outfit boss Anthony Accardo.
+Taking a leave of absence from the CPD in 1960, Cain took a temporary assignment as part of the investigation team assembled by Assistant U.S. Attorney Richard Ogilvie to prosecute then-Outfit boss Anthony Accardo.

-Cain alluded to having been deported from Mexico in 1961 after helping train Cuban-Americans for the Bay of Pigs invasion.
+In media interviews, Cain alluded to having been deported from Mexico in 1961 following an arrest for taking part in unauthorized CIA operations to train Cuban-Americans for the Bay of Pigs invasion.
 After his death, "Washington sources" confirmed "off-the-record" that these claims were true.
 He also claimed to have worked with the U.S. State Department "tracing the flow of American money into Communist hands."

 Cain returned to Chicago in early 1962 to support Ogilvie in his campaign for Cook County Sheriff.
-In 1962, Sheriff Ogilvie appointed Cain to be the chief investigator of the Cook County Sheriff's Office.
-During this time, Cain led the investigation that resulted in the Fun Lounge police raid.
-In 1964, Cain was fired for lying to a grand jury regarding his involvement in the recovery of stolen drugs.
-Cain was convicted of perjury.
-He served six months in prison concurrent with a four-year sentence from 1968 for being an accessory to a bank robbery.
+Upon his election, Sheriff Ogilvie hired Cain as chief investigator of the Cook County Sheriff's Office.
+During this time, Cain led the investigation that resulted in the notorious Fun Lounge police raid.
+In 1964, Cain was fired for lying to a grand jury regarding his involvement in a scheme to re-sell confiscated drugs back to known criminals.
+He was subsequently convicted of perjury and served six months in prison concurrent with a four-year sentence from 1968 for being an accessory to bank robbery.
 Cain was paroled in 1971.

 Informant and murder victim

 After parole, Cain made "frequent trips" to and from Mexico as Sam Giancana's courier and financial adviser.
 Cain became a key figure in Giancana's money skimming from casinos in Central America and Iran.
 During this time, conspiring to control the city's illegal gambling operations, he began working as an FBI informant for Agent William F. Roemer, allegedly muscling out his rivals by revealing their operations to federal authorities.

 On December 20, 1973, Cain was killed by masked gunmen in Rose's Sandwich Shop in Chicago.
 Witnesses reported that no more than 15 minutes before the attack Cain had been talking with four other men who were not present when the gunmen arrived.
 Two of these four men were reported to have left using a back door.
 At the time of the gunmen's arrival, Cain was seen talking with an unidentified woman in black.
 The gunmen carried a shotgun, a pistol, and a two-way radio that they used to communicate with an outside lookout.
 They ordered the shop's staff and patrons (including Cain) against the wall but did not speak directly to Cain.
 They asked several of them if they had any money and asked, "Who's got the package?"
 Cain was approached, pulled slightly away from the wall, and shot in the head with the shotgun.
 As he fell, the second gunman also shot him in the head.
 Cain's assailants reportedly removed an item from one of his pockets before fleeing.
-The unidentified woman apparently left at the same time as the gunmen.
+The unidentified woman left at the same time as the gunmen.

 Cain was interred in the Scully family mauseoleum at Holy Sepulchre Cemetery in Alsip, Illinois.